yogi1967/MoneydancePythonScripts/index.md

 _Author: Stuart Beesley - StuWareSoftSystems_

-_NOTE: I AM JUST A USER - I HAVE NO AFFILIATION WITH MONEYDANCE!
-(I do use all my scripts on my own live dataset... ;-> )_
+_NOTE: I AM JUST A USER - I HAVE NO COMMERCIAL AFFILIATION WITH MONEYDANCE_

-**DISCLAIMER**: ALWAYS BACKUP YOUR DATA BEFORE MAKING ANY CHANGES - The author cannot accept any responsibility from the use of these scripts
+**DISCLAIMER**: ALWAYS BACKUP YOUR DATA BEFORE MAKING ANY CHANGES - I cannot accept any responsibility from the use of my code

 Moneydance allows you to run Python scripts and access its functions via their API.
 This allows you to perform all sorts of 'wonderful' things based on your own financial data.